tsileo/acmewrapper/README.md

 And finally, *technically*, none of the file names shown above are actually necessary.
 The only needed fields are Domains and TOSCallback.
 Without the given file names, it runs in-memory.
 Beware, though: if you do that, you might run into rate limiting from Let's Encrypt if you restart too often!

 **WARNING:** This code literally JUST started working.
 It'll need at least 2 months to be tested running constantly to make sure it doesn't randomly fail.
+Do NOT use it anywhere important.

+## How It Works

+Let's Encrypt has SNI support for domain validation.
+That means we can update our certificate if we control the TLS configuration of a server.
+That is exactly what acmewrapper does.
+Not only does it transparently update your server's certificate, but it uses its control of SNI to pass validation tests.

+This means that *no other changes* are needed to your code.
+You don't need any special handlers or hidden directories.
+So long as acmewrapper is able to set your TLS configuration, and your TLS server is running on port 443, you can instantly have a working Let's Encrypt certificate.

 ## Example